jnicho02/alexa-fizzbuzz/README.md

 create global variables.

 ### Separation of concerns
-Note that the workings of the fizzbuzz game itself are in its own module.
-This lets us to unit test it without invoking any Lamdba, Alexa, etc.
+The workings of the fizzbuzz game itself are in its own module.
+This allows us to unit test it without invoking any Lamdba, Alexa, etc.